What Is Considered Cyberbullying And How It’s Different From Traditional Bullying

-Though the traditional advice is to block or defriend a cyberbully, cyberbullies can simply switch to another platform to continue harassing, like a social media hydra.
+Though the traditional advice is to block or defriend a cyberbully, cyberbullies can simply switch to another platform or create a new account to continue the harassment, like a social media hydra.
 This inescapability is what can make cyberbullying so dangerous — and hard to fight.

-Burn Books used to be destructive forms of social currency, and were a perfect example of the incredible powers of groupthink in bullying.
+Burn books used to be destructive forms of social currency, and they were a perfect example of the incredible powers of groupthink in bullying.
 They’d be passed around and shared, and page after page would be filled with mean, hurtful statements about people.

 Today, there’s no need for a physical book that could be left behind or confiscated.
 They exist online in Google Docs and in files.
 They can be password protected and shared peer-to-peer instantly.